Jean Ross Howard Phelan: Career

 Phelan worked briefly at Eastern Airlines as a reservations clerk.
 Phelan, after being inspired by Jackie Cochran, signed up but did not complete the Women's Airforce Service Pilots training.
 She did earn her pilot's license in 1941.
 Phelan was asked to stay by Cochran to help run the Women Airforce Service Pilots school.
 After a year, she joined the Civil Air Patrol, worked for the Red Cross, and then joined the Aircraft Industries Association as an administrative aide in the helicopter division.

-In 1954, after convincing her supervisor to allow her to train at the Bell Helicopter School in Forth Worth, Texas, and 18 days of training, Jean became the eight American woman and 13th woman worldwide to earn her helicopter accreditation.
+In 1954, after convincing her supervisor to allow her to train at the Bell Helicopter School in Fort Worth, Texas, and 18 days of training, Jean became the eight American woman and 13th woman worldwide to earn her helicopter accreditation.

 In 1955, she founded the Whirly-Girls International with the goal of building a community of support for women helicopter pilots.

 She retired as director of helicopter activities in 1986.